-On August 3, 2022, our Board of Directors authorized the 2022 Repurchase Program to repurchase up to \$15.0 million of our outstanding common stock on substantially the same terms as the 2015 Repurchase Program.
+On August 3, 2022, our Board of Directors authorized a stock repurchase program (the "2022 Repurchase Program") to repurchase up to \$15.0 million of our outstanding common stock on substantially the same terms as the 2015 Repurchase Program.
 The 2022 Repurchase Program does not have an expiration date and permits us to repurchase our shares through various methods, including open market repurchases, privately negotiated block transactions and Rule 10b5-1 plans.
 We may repurchase shares of our common stock from time to time in compliance with SEC regulations and other legal requirements.

 The extent to which we repurchase our shares, and the timing, manner, price, and amount of any such repurchases, will depend upon a variety of factors including market conditions and other corporate considerations as determined by management, as well as the limits of the 2022 Repurchase Program and our liquidity and business strategy.
 The 2022 Repurchase Program does not obligate us to acquire any particular amount of shares and may be modified or discontinued at any time.
-As of the date of this filing, approximately \$1.7 million of common stock remained authorized for future share repurchases under the 2022 Repurchase Program.
-See Note 11 and 13 in the "Notes to Consolidated Financial Statements (unaudited)" for additional details on the shares repurchased under the 2022 Repurchase Program during the three months ended March 31, 2023 and subsequent to quarter end.
+As of the date of this filing, approximately \$1.5 million of common stock remained authorized for future share repurchases under the 2022 Repurchase Program.
+See Note 11 in the "Notes to Consolidated Financial Statements (unaudited)" for additional details on the shares repurchased under the 2022 Repurchase Program during the three and six months ended June 30, 2023.

-On May 4, 2023, our Board of Directors authorized the 2023 Repurchase Program to repurchase up to \$15 million of our outstanding common stock on substantially the same terms as the 2022 Repurchase Program.
-As of the date of this filing, the full \$15 million authorized amount remains available for repurchase under the 2023 Repurchase Program.
+On May 4, 2023, our Board of Directors authorized a stock repurchase program (the "2023 Repurchase Program") to repurchase up to \$15.0 million of our outstanding common stock on substantially the same terms as the 2022 Repurchase Program.
+As of the date of this filing, the full \$15.0 million authorized amount remains available for repurchase under the 2023 Repurchase Program.
 This authorization is in addition to the amount remaining under the 2022 Repurchase Program.